pascalheidmann/pascalheidmann.github.io/content/posts/dependency-injection-from-scratch.md

 A Dependency Injection system is used to solve the issue of having to (re-)using instances of services around the application by providing a central way to access each and every service.
 They also take care of making all required dependencies available just in time — therefore the name.
+All this is achieved by decoupling each service, its dependencies and their configuration.

 # Road to service container

 A typical service you will need again and again in an application is your database connection.
 You want to configure and establish it once and then be able to reuse it all the time.
-Therefore this will be my example service for the following examples
+Therefore, this will be my example service for the following examples

-###Globals
+## Globals

 Most programming languages have different scopes for their variables, with most languages having a concept of a global variable.